hatonthecat/Solar-Kernel/README.md

-Formerly Soap Kernel, this repository is being renamed to "Serially Operating Light Application Repositories Kernel"
+Formerly Soap Kernel, this repository is being renamed to "Serially Operating Light(weight) Application Repositories Kernel"

 A repository for single application kernels designed to maximize use of RAM while limiting the need of excess RAM, to allow lowest power application processors and system on a chips to run on solar energy.